replicatedhq/replicated-docs/docs/intro-replicated.md

 ### kots CLI

-The the kots command-line interface (CLI) is a kubectl plugin.
+The kots command-line interface (CLI) is a kubectl plugin.
 Users can run commands with the kots CLI to install and manage their application instances with KOTS programmatically.
 For more information, see [Installing the kots CLI](/reference/kots-cli-getting-started).

 ## kURL